jtran/calc/README.md

 # Calc

-Minimal language to experiment with recursion schemes.
+Minimal language to experiment with interpreter structure and design.